tazjin/nixery/docs/src/caching.md

 requests sent to Nixery will redirect directly to this storage location.

 The effect of this cache is that Nixery does not need to upload identical layers repeatedly.
-When Nixery notices that a layer already exists in GCS, it will use the object metadata to compare its MD5-hash with the locally computed one and skip uploading.
+When Nixery notices that a layer already exists in GCS it will skip uploading this layer.

 Removing layers from the cache is *potentially problematic* if there are cached manifests or layer builds referencing those layers.